-The Company recognizes revenue when persuasive evidence of an arrangement exists; the product has been delivered and title has transferred, or services have been rendered; and the seller's price to the buyer is fixed or determinable and collectability is reasonably assured.
+The Company recognizes revenue when persuasive evidence of an arrangement exists between us and our customers.
+For example, when the product has been delivered and title has transferred, or services have been rendered, or the seller's price to the buyer is fixed or determinable and collectability is reasonably assured.
 For us, this policy generally results in revenue recognition at the following points: